 The potato is one of the world’s most widely grown and consumed crops, with China and India producing the most.
 Because of its nutritional value, it is a valuable food source for people all over the world.
 It is an ideal food source for the poor and working classes, who can now feed their families on a daily basis.
 The Irish potato famine is one of the most significant events in global agriculture history, particularly in terms of potato cultivation and consumption.
-A potato blight swept through Ireland between 1845 and 1849, destroying potato crops and spreading disease.
+A potato blight swept through Ireland between 1845 and 1849, destroying potato farms and spreading disease.
 They are high in a variety of vitamins and minerals, including vitamin C, potassium, vitamin B6 and iron.
 Potatoes are also high in resistant starch, gluten-free and have a low glycemic index, which may reduce the risk of colon cancer, celiac disease, and help to regulate blood sugar levels.
 The essential amino acids in this crop are leucine, tryptophane, and isoleucine.
+In this article, you will learn how to grow potato crops to increase your farms’s productivity.

 Potato Crop at a Glance